-Some day when I am done with the other four books I have planned, have my year’s supply of food thoroughly inventoried, my home thoroughly organized, my children are all in independent scholar phase, and all my family history and scrapbooking is done, I am going to write a book called Veggie Divas.
+Some day when I am done with the other four books I have planned to write, have my year’s supply of food thoroughly inventoried, my home organized, my children all in independent scholar phase, and all my family history and scrapbooking are done, I am going to write a book called Veggie Divas.
 It will offer deep meaning every time you read it.
 Well, at least the first three times you read it.
 I will base it on my Veggie Gals group of girlfriends.
 We met through La Leche League of Provo/Orem over 14 years ago and as an offshoot to our LLL meetings we started having unofficial dinner parties with kids and breastfeeding babies in tow.
 We wanted to meet to share recipes for healthy eating and have an outlet to talk about whatever we wanted.
 At the time healthy eating meant no meat or dairy but some of us have changed our definitions of healthy eating.

 Two days ago my Veggie Gal friends met at Joyce’s home to have a reunion with Michelle, my girlfriend who has moved to Guam.
 Our friend Annette who moved to Park City also came and some others who don’t come as often to see our long gone away Michelle.

 We don’t meet as often as we used to.
 It used to be once a month for dinner at someone’s home.
 So far this year we’ve only met once.
 As our kids have gotten older it’s harder for us to meet and I think the need is no longer there for us to meet so often as we are getting our emotional needs filled in other ways.